Daisy-butter/Deep_Learning_pj2/README.md

 ### 1. Neural Network Playground (`basecnn.py`)
 Time to mix and match!
 This script lets you experiment with:
-- Different activation functions (ReLU, Sigmoid, Tanh - oh my!)
+- Different activation functions (Leaky_ReLU, Sigmoid)
 - Various loss functions
 - Filter combinations in your CNN